Exploring Containers with VMware vRealize

 In this example, I’m going to use Crate by clicking the drop-down menu and then clicking Enter Additional Info.

 Click Save as Template.

 Next you can add additional containers, container networks and container volumes.

-If you’re dealing with multiple containers in a template that need to communicate with each other, Admiral also includes a Link feature to map dependencies between them.
-In this example, WordPress is linked with MySql in order to deploy WP with the DB backend.
+If you’re dealing with multiple containers that needs to communicate with each other, Admiral also includes a Link feature to map dependencies between them.
+In this example, WordPress is linked with MySql in order to deploy WordPress with the DB backend.

 The Items tab in vRA provides the Day 2 actions to support the deployment of any containers from the self-service catalog, however there might be a need by a Container Admin to review logs and system performance.
 All deployments through vRA are tracked under the Applications and Containers sections.

-By leveraging the Blue Medora management pack for Docker, Administrators can monitor their Docker CE or EE hosts directly from vROps.
-Mulltiple dashboards and Docker-based report templates are included with the management pack that make it easy to get started with monitoring the overall health of the container hosts, Docker services and containers.
+By leveraging the Blue Medora management pack for Docker, administrators can monitor their Docker CE or EE hosts directly from vROps.
+Multiple dashboards and Docker-based report templates are included with the management pack that make it easy to get started with monitoring the overall health of the container hosts, Docker services and containers.

-Want to learn more, or see a live demo of these capabilities from the WWT Advanced Technology Center (ATC)?
-Contact your account manager or explore it on your own with our ATC Connect app.
-We have over 50 active demonstrations and proof of concepts on cloud automation to offer.
+See a live demo of these capabilities in our ATC by contacting your account manager.
+Or explore the ATC on your own with our ATC Connect app.
+We offer more than 50 active demonstrations and proof of concepts on cloud automation.

-Don’t forget to check out my other blog articles on integrating with the VMware vRealize Suite.
+Don’t forget to check out my other articles on integrating with the VMware vRealize Suite.